Chinese New Year Traditions, Date, Animals, Celebration, and Decorations

-Door Gods or Menshen usually come in pairs, and came from the same background (historically, religiously, and culturally);
+Door Gods or Menshen usually come in pairs and come from the same background (historically, religiously, and culturally);

-Door Gods who are strong and powerful and are better at exorcising evilness, are better to be pasted on the outer doors; those who are divines of intelligence and fortune, are better to be pasted on inner doors;
+Door Gods who are strong and are better at exorcising evilness are better to be pasted on the outer doors; those who are divines of intelligence and fortune are better to be pasted on inner doors;

-They should be pasted symmetrically on the door, inside the Spring Festival Couplets;
+They should be pasted symmetrically on the door and inside the Spring Festival Couplets;

 Two Door Gods should face each other, which looks like they are checking out everyone and everything that enters the door.